Sunday, September 26, 2021

 Courtesy of Gordon Macdougall

 While Interlaken Blvd may “officially” be just outside of the Montlake Historic District you would be hard pressed to convince any Montlake Free Range Kid that Interlaken, Louisa Boren Park or any part of “The Ravine” was not their turf.
-With that mindset I began trying a few years back to find the site where a Montlake icon, the Good Road Lunch Room, had stood.
+With that mindset I began trying to find the site where a Montlake icon, the Good Road Lunch Room, had stood.

 It’s well known that Interlaken Blvd follows the general route of the Seattle Bicycle Path that was laid out during the 1890’s.
 Many have reported on that so I will leave you to sort through those resources.
 The Good Road Lunch Room is mentioned in all of those narratives but the exact location has never been located to my satisfaction.
 We know that it was somewhere between Roanoke and 24th, but where?